camin-mccluskey/wework-booking-extension/README.md

 - Currently you are only able to select WeWork's located in London, UK.
 - The book is for Shared Desk Space only - this is not configurable.
 I.e. you cannot book meeting rooms or whole office space.
 - No feedback regarding credits - warning: you may not be able to book space if you don't have enough credits.
+- No feedback regarding availability.
+You may not be able to book the selected WeWork if it doesn't have desk space.

 ## Installing